-Field is the variable to hold the state of individual instance.
-In class definition, if outside of the fitter, setter, getter, and method definition, it is possible to declare any number at any place if outside of other member definitions.
+Fields are variables to hold the state of individual instance.
+In class definition, they are possible to declare any number at any place if outside of other member definitions.

 class-name identifier ;

 Please note that a field cannot define.
 Responsibility of field declaration is to reserve a space.
-Initialization of an instance is responsibility of a fitter.
+Initialization of an instance is responsibility of fitters.

-The field exists for the implementation of the class and is not included in the public interface of the class.
-Namely, outside of the class definition, the function that accesses to the fields by the field name does not exist.
+The field exists for the implementation and is not included in the public interface.
+Namely, cannot directly accesses to the fields from outside of the class definition.

-To make the public interface of the class is responsibility of the setter, getter, and method.
+To make the public interface is responsibility of other member.

-If a field name conflict with setter or getter, the field is given priority and hides the setter and getter.
+If a field name conflicts with setter or getter, the field is given priority and hides the setter and getter.
 When the name conflicted, there is no way to access a hidden member.